yorgoah/HAB_ADCS_SIM/README.md

 Check out the Wiki to see an animation!
 Physics simulation of high altitude balloon payload's attitude dynamics.
 Simulated reaction wheel control and momentum dump with non-interfering low torque motor.
-Motor dynamics are also simulated and wind is generated stacking functions with different frequencies to model high altitude wind disturbances.
+Sensors and motors are also simulated and wind disturbances were gathered from flight data.